pkardjian/pkardjian.github.io/_pages/experience.md

     <a href="{{site.baseurl}}/categories/#SQL">SQL</a> &nbsp;
 </div>

-Intern on the Enterprise Solutions team.
+Intern on the Enterprise Solutions team during Summer 2021.

 Worked on a wide range of projects, from database management to automation of the company's [rebranding campaign](https://lifeworks.com/en/morneau-shepell-now-lifeworks).

 Some stuff I did:

-- Developed C# app for rebranding, saving $60k+ and 27 weeks of manual work.
+- Developed C# app to rebrand internal documents.
-- Resolved database migration issues, reducing storage costs by 15%.
+- Resolved SQL Server to Azure database migration issues.
+- Shipped new help desk feature on global enterprise app.
-- Wrote SQL scripts to clean PII data in 25+ tables.
+- Wrote SQL scripts to clean PII data in tables.